testsido/aqiv2/README.md

 ### Project Structure
 This project has four major parts :
-1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+1. model.py - This contains code fot our Machine Learning model to predict Air Quality Index absed on training data in 'RealCombile.csv' file.
-2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
+2. app.py - This contains Flask APIs that receives Air Quality details through API calls, computes the precited value based on our model and returns it.
 3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
-4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.
+4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted Air Quality Index.

 ### Running the project
 1. Ensure that you are in the project home directory.
 Create the machine learning model by running below command -
 ```
-python model.py
+python model.py ( model can be anything like Linear Regression,Random Forest,Decision Tree,XgBoost etc)
 ```
 This would create a serialized version of our model into a file model.pkl